preethiv3/appbanners/readme.txt

 3. Android App Banner

 == Changelog ==

+= 1.5.11 =
+ * Added in the ability to specify custom URL for button.
+If you do not want to specify a url, leave it blank and it will default to app store.

+= 1.5.10 =
+ * Added in checkbox to allow control over outputting META VIEWPORT tag on site.
+ * Big shout out to e2.robert for taking the time to submitting the patch!

+= 1.5.9 =
+ * Reworked javascript set cookie function.
+As there was a bug if you set the app banner to always show.
+ * Tested with Wordpress 4.3

 = 1.5.8 =
  * Completed redid the way I generate the javascript config file for plugin.
 Not utilizing wp_localize_script().